FarmBot-Docs/farmbot-software/v10/The-FarmBot-Web-App/points.md

 ![Screen Shot 2020-07-08 at 12.58.39 PM.png](Screen_Shot_2020-07-08_at_12.58.39_PM.png)

 # Editing points
 To edit a point, click it in the points list or in the map (when the points panel is opened).
 This will open the **edit point** panel, allowing you to change anything about the point.
-Changes will be saved when you press the :fa-arrow-left: button.
+Changes will be saved when you press the <i class="fa fa-arrow-left"></i> button.

 ![Screen Shot 2019-11-30 at 5.01.21 PM.png](Screen_Shot_2019-11-30_at_5.01.21_PM.png)